MDrW/IVMRSuite-KDD/README.md

     * Imitation Learning (IL): ./IVMR_Suite/ecs_imitation
     * Reinforcement Learning (RL): ./IVMR_Suite/ecs_rl (implemented based on the repository https://github.com/bytedance/DRL-based-VM-Rescheduling)

-Before you run the algorithms, you need pip install the packages in the requirements.txt
+Before you run the algorithms, you need pip install the packages in the requirements.txt.

 ## Citation